sonjawild/MS_lining_material/README.md

 - Initial_col_provided: initally seeded colour in the respective dispenser area
 - Matched: 1 if first colour matched seeded colour, 0 if no match
 - Demos: 'yes' if built nest before access to both colour was granted, 'no' if otherwise

+# ILVs.combined.RDA
+containts individual-level variables for NBDA analyses
+ - Box: nestbox number
+ - PIT_f: PIT tag of female
+ - Species: GRETI for great tit, MARTI for marsh tit, BLUTI for blue tit
+ - Age: either 'adult' or 'first.year'
+ - Lay.Date: Date of first egg laid in number of days after the first of April
+ - Hatch.Date: date of first chicks hatching in number of days after first of April
+ - First.visits: Date (yymmddHHMMSS) of first visit to a dispenser
+ - D1-D5: distance (in m) to each dispenser
+ - D1.visited-D5.visited: 0 if not visited dispenser, 1 if registered on the respective dispenser
+ - closest.dispenser: distance (in m) to the closest dispenser